OmarGard/F1-Prediction-Lap-Times/README.md

 ---

+## 🚀 Pipeline Execution

+The main pipeline is in `main.py` and includes:

+- Loading and processing session and weather data.
+- Extraction of qualifying, race pace, and team features.
+- Integration of weather conditions.
+- Model training and evaluation.
+- Visualization of results and feature importance analysis.

+---

 ## 📘 License
 MIT License.
-This project is open for learning, research, and experimentation.
-Not affiliated with FIA, Formula 1, or any racing team.
+Open project for learning, research, and experimentation.
+Not affiliated with FIA, Formula 1, or any team.